-A harmonious, healthy relationship, is the crown jewel amongst the different types of relationships; it’s the one that simultaneously makes people go “Aww!” as well as a little green with envy.
+A harmonious, healthy relationship is the crown jewel amongst the different types of relationships; it’s the one that simultaneously makes people go “Aww!” as well as a little green with envy.
 Since we don’t live in a utopian world, unconditional, perfect love doesn’t exist.
-The closest thing to that, however, is a gentle, kind and loving relationship that features partners who are willing to sacrifice for each other and keep each other’s best interests in mind.
+The closest thing to that, however, is a gentle, kind, and loving relationship that features partners who are willing to sacrifice for each other and keep each other’s best interests in mind.

 We hope that of the types of relationships we listed out, yours falls into the healthier categories.
 If you’re still comparing your relationship to that annoying couple you two can’t stop bitching about, find solace in the fact that every single relationship is different and unique because of the love and values you bring to it.
-The existence of these different types of relationships should give you an idea how special and beautiful yours is.
+The existence of these different types of relationships should give you an idea of how special and beautiful yours is.